Types of Nursing Home Abuse

 Most forms of abuse are physical, psychological, or sexual.
 The differences between them are outlined below:

 Physical abuse typically refers to any kind of pain or bodily harm inflicted on someone.
 This commonly takes the form of striking, throwing, and other assaults.
 Unlike many other kinds of abuse, the signs of physical abuse can sometimes (but not always) include visible signs like bruises.
 Because of its visibility, family members may notice this kind of abuse sooner than others.
 However, it is rare for abuse victims to only experience physical violence.

 Emotional and psychological abuse may be even more common than physical abuse.
 It includes insults, degrading language, manipulation, threats, and other attempts to control or dehumanize victims.
 This kind of treatment can cause psychological harm that is just as serious as physical injuries.
 Unfortunately, the symptoms of this kind of abuse can be difficult to recognize, especially if the victim is already suffering from dementia or other mental disorders.

-Sexual abuse is sometimes considered a type of physical abuse, but it can include more than that.
-Unwanted sexual interactions of any kind are abusive, whether they involve physical actions or only lewd language.
+Sexual abuse is sometimes considered a type of physical abuse, but it can extend beyond that.
+Unwanted sexual interactions of any kind are abusive, whether they involve physical actions or lewd language.
 Regardless of its form, sexual abuse can be profoundly traumatizing.

-There is no excuse for abusing a vulnerable patient, or allowing this behavior to continue among one’s employees.
-If you believe a loved one has been victimized by nursing home staff, our Kankakee nursing home abuse attorneys can help you decide what steps to take next.
+There is no excuse for abusing a vulnerable patient or allowing this behavior to continue among one’s employees.
+If you believe a loved one has been victimized by nursing home staff members, our Kankakee nursing home abuse attorneys can help you decide what steps to take next.